IlyaLts/SyncManager/README.md

 When SyncManager needs to synchronize a file from one location to another but finds an older version of the file in the destination, it must delete the existing file first.
 You can choose how it handles these deletions:
 - **Move files to Trash** - *(The file is sent to your computer's Recycle Bin or Trash, allowing you to recover it later.
 Note that this doesn't immediately free up storage space)*
 - **Versioning** - *(The old file is saved in a special versioning folder.
 This is a great way to keep a history of your files)*
 - **Delete Files Permanently** - *(The file is deleted immediately and cannot be recovered.
-This option frees up storage space right away)*
+This option frees up storage space right away.
+However, please be aware that this could be dangerous and may lead to data loss)*
 ### Versioning Formats and Locations
 If you choose to use the versioning deletion mode, you can customize how and where your old files are stored.
 #### Versioning Formats